ATTENTION INVESTORS – METALS.COM, TOWER EQUITY, CHASE METALS, AND BARRICK CAPITAL RECEIVERSHIP CLAIM DEADLINE

 CLAIM DEADLINE APRIL 30, 2021

-(COLUMBIA, S.C.) – March 15, 2021 – Attorney General Alan Wilson and Secretary of State Mark Hammond, other state regulators, and the Commodity Futures Trading Commission recently filed a joint civil enforcement action against Metals.com, Tower Equity, Chase Metals, Barrick Capital, and other associated parties.
+(Columbia, SC) - The Attorney General Alan Wilson and Secretary of State Mark Hammond, other state regulators, and the Commodity Futures Trading Commission recently filed a joint civil enforcement action against Metals.com, Tower Equity, Chase Metals, Barrick Capital, and other associated parties.
 We accused the defendants of perpetrating a fraudulent precious metals investment scheme.
 The case is significant—it allegedly involves 1,600 investors and more than $185 million in customer funds.

 “Secretary Hammond and I continue to fight to protect senior citizens and other victims,” said Attorney General Wilson.
 “We are committed to holding bad actors accountable for their actions and pursuing relief for victims of illegal scams.”
 Secretary of State Hammond added, “We are encouraging defrauded clients to begin working promptly with the Receiver to request a return of available funds by submitting their claims.”